InsideGH/SweetRide/README.md

 Don't mess around in gl thread.
 Instead, do all you stuff in main UI thread and let the engine handle all the opengl-es 2.0 stuff.

+First, you need a RenderNode parent to draw anything.
+The RenderNode must be equiped with a NodeRenderer.
+There is a DefaultRenderNode that does this for typical onscreen rendering.
+Want to render to a Texture instead, then just add a texture renderer instead that implements the NodeRenderer (and modify the frame buffer target).
+Want to render for a virtual helmet, just create a renderer that renders left, right offseted and distortion compensated (not implemented though).

 Attach Nodes or Geometries in a graph.
 Want to draw something, create a Geometry (a node) and attach it to the graph.